-Seven Regional Destination Management Organizations (RDMOs) recognized by Travel Oregon develop and submit regional plan proposals for use of state dollars for the Regional Cooperative Tourism Program (RCTP).
+Seven Regional Destination Management Organizations (RDMOs), recognized by Travel Oregon, develop and submit regional plan proposals for use of state dollars for the Regional Cooperative Tourism Program (RCTP).
 By leveraging state dollars along with private and public resources, the RDMO’s work with Travel Oregon to bolster Oregon’s tourism economy.

-If you’re uncertain which tourism region your town falls under, search with your zipcode.
+If you’re uncertain which tourism region your town falls under, search with your zip code.

-Learn more about the Regional Cooperative Tourism Program & Guidelines.
+Learn more about the updated Regional Cooperative Tourism Program & Guidelines.